The Roxy (Portland, Oregon): History

-Connection to the LGBT community
+Connection to the LGBTQ community

-Hale and The Roxy had a history of supporting Portland's LGBT community.
-She participated in an annual drag pageant presented by the International Sovereign Rose Court, Oregon's oldest LGBT nonprofit organization, and spoke at local gay–straight alliance meetings.
-She and other employees of the restaurant collected signatures for the Harvey Milk Street Project, an effort to name a part of Stark Street after LGBT rights activist and politician Harvey Milk.
+Hale and The Roxy had a history of supporting Portland's LGBTQ community.
+She participated in an annual drag pageant presented by the International Sovereign Rose Court, Oregon's oldest LGBTQ nonprofit organization, and spoke at local gay–straight alliance meetings.
+She and other employees of the restaurant collected signatures for the Harvey Milk Street Project, an effort to name a part of Stark Street after LGBTQ rights activist and politician Harvey Milk.
 Hale said Stark Street's namesake, Benjamin Stark, "did not represent the city well".

 In 2018, the stretch of Stark Street in front of The Roxy was successfully renamed Southwest Harvey Milk Street.
 As a sign of gratitude for the diner employees' contributions, the Harvey Milk Foundation presented The Roxy with a portrait painting of Milk.
 On behalf of the foundation, activist and politician Nicole Murray-Ramirez called the artwork "a way to honor the community and Portland residents who gathered signatures and helped make the city the third in the country to have a street named for Milk".
-In 2018, The Oregonian's Andrew Theen described Scandals and The Roxy as "the most-prominent gay businesses" still operating in the historical hub of local LGBT culture and nightlife.
+In 2018, The Oregonian's Andrew Theen described Scandals and The Roxy as "the most-prominent gay businesses" still operating in the historical hub of local LGBTQ culture and nightlife.

 COVID-19 pandemic and closure

 The Roxy was forced to close for approximately six months in 2020 because of the COVID-19 pandemic.
 Plywood covered the diner's windows, and a sign was displayed, saying, "The Roxy is closed until this is over ... take care of yourselves, stay home, and Washie Washie!"
 Following a remodel, The Roxy reopened on November 8, operating under new public health and safety guidelines.
 Two parking spaces outside the restaurant were converted to outdoor seating areas per a "healthy business permit" issued by the Portland Bureau of Transportation (PBOT).
 Five structures resembling greenhouses built by nearby Cheryl's on 12th nearly doubled The Roxy's temporary capacity.

 The remodel saw improvements to the diner's bathrooms and kitchens as well as the installation of plexiglass to reduce the spread of COVID-19.
 Additionally, porcelain tile and stainless steel replaced some interior finished wood features for easier cleaning.
 The Roxy closed at 10:00 p.m. daily as of November 2020; COVID-19 precautions included socially distanced tables, temperature checks for patrons and staff, and regular disinfecting.

 The diner closed permanently on March 20, 2022.
+The Roxy's owners attributed the closure to financial losses during the pandemic.
+In February 2021, during planned reopening efforts, a fire and resulting water damage forced another four-month closure.
+When the city later announced it would rehabilitate the building the Roxy was operating in, Hale said the Roxy was forced out, prompting the permanent closure.